 What is DESTRESS?

 Participants will receive emails to fill in online questionnaires, and receive psychoeducation about chronic stress and the prevention of burnout.
 Furthermore, selected participants will follow different programs to acquire stress management skills.
-Each program has a duration of 8 weeks, will take place in or around the Erasmus Medical Centre in Rotterdam, and is offered free of charge.
+Each program has a duration of 8 or 9 weeks, will take place in or around the Erasmus Medical Centre in Rotterdam, and is offered free of charge.

 The Medical Research Ethics Committee of the Erasmus Medical Centre has reviewed this study.
 General information about the assessment of research can be found in the general brochure on medical research.
 The results of the study will be analysed and reported in scientific publications to be submitted to peer-reviewed journals.